ojd2/CS5003-Practical-1/README.md

 ### 2.2 Projects Controller

-Next comes our controller, which models the created subject (ProjectList) and connects our prototype models together with our view functions.
+Next comes our controller, that models the created subject (ProjectList) and connects our prototype models together with our view functions.
 For example, we inherit our ProjectList and give the ProjectList the ability to add, remove or notify observers on the observer list.